openid/authzen/authorization-api-1_0.md

 : The user or robotic principal about whom the Authorization API call is being made

 Asset:
-: The target of the request; the resource that the principal about which the Authorization API is being made
+: The target of the request; the resource about which the Authorization API is being made

 Action:
 : The method by which the Principal relates to the Asset in an Authorization API call.

 # API Specification
 The Authorization API has two parts, Access Evaluation and Search.
-Each of these is defined below:
+Each of these is defined below.

 ## API Version
 This document describes the API version 1.
 Any updates to this API through subsequent revisions of this document or through other documents MAY augment this API, but MUST NOT modify the API described here.
 Augmentation MAY include additional API methods or additional parameters to existing API methods, additional authorization mechanisms or additional optional headers in API requests.
 All API methods for version 1 MUST be immediately preceded by the relative URL path `/v1/`.